 The new parents turned to each other for comfort and looked for support from their parents and the hospital staff.
 The nurses at the hospital were able to give them some hope by telling them that surgery was possible for their daughter and that they should check regularly with their local health center for news of a medical team coming to the area to help children like Jinden.

 Eden Rose contacted several organizations before learning about Operation Smile from a local community leader.
-After months of checking regularly, she finally saw the dates for an upcoming medical mission in Silay.
+After months of checking regularly, she finally saw the dates for an upcoming medical program in Silay.
 Finally the wait was over and the family traveled, nervous but excited, to the hospital in Silay.
 They became more nervous when they saw so many other families with the same condition as Jinden.

 After Jinden received a healthcare assessment from Operation Smile medical volunteers, Eden Rose wanted to wait until the surgical schedule was posted, but nearly 2-year-old Jinden was tired and crying, so they returned home to wait for what they hoped would be good news.
 On Monday the call came – Jinden’s surgery was scheduled for Wednesday.